juliangut/slim-routing/README.md

 Annotation and configuration based Slim framework routing

-Routes are defined either by class annotations (in controllers) or in routing definition files (currently php, json and yaml available) and automatically inserted into Slim's router
+Thanks to this library, instead of configuring routes by hand one by one and including them into Slim's router you can create mapping files that define and structure your routes and let them be included into the router.

+If you're familiar with how Doctrine defines entities mappings you'll feel at home with slim-routing because much as how Doctrine does route mappings are defined either

+* On class annotations (in controllers)
+* In routing definition files, currently supported in PHP, Json, XML and YAML

-> Routing load and compilation can be a heavy load process depending on how many classes and routes are defined.
-For this reason it's advised to always use Slim's router caching on production applications and invalidate cache on deployment
+> Routing gathering and compilation can be quite a heavy load process depending on how many classes/files and routes are defined.
+For this reason it's advised to always use [Slim's router cache](https://www.slimframework.com/docs/objects/application.html#slim-default-settings) on production applications and invalidate cache on deployment

 ## Installation